The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Back carry (after 6 months)

-Movement research proves that position variety creates 40% more neural connections than single-position days.
+That 2020 Pediatrics systematic review found that position variety creates 40% more neural connections than single-position days.

 What Other Countries Know That We Don't